Why The Ebola Response Is A Success In Goma — But Not Elsewhere In Congo

 A Survivor's Story

-The first case of Ebola in Goma was confirmed on August 16 at a house not far from the church.
-It's a neighborhood carved out of volcanic rocks at the foot of Mt.
-Nyiragongo.
+The first case of Ebola in Goma was confirmed on Aug.
+16 at a house not far from the church.
+It's a neighborhood carved out of volcanic rocks at the foot of Mount Nyiragongo.

 Esperance Nabintu has pinned pictures of her late husband all around her home.
 He was the second case.